-During Year 2 students must take: An approved statistics course (if not taken in year 1) 2-3 Cr AN 809 Vesalius 2: Teaching Apprenticeship 2 Cr AN 805 Vesalius 3: Teaching Practicum 2 Cr
+During Year 2 students must take:

+2-3 Cr

+2 Cr

+2 Cr

+Variable

-Variable Variable
+Variable

+Students may petition the GEC for certain exemptions from the requirements.
+Materials should be submitted with the petition letter before the time of registration to the Graduate Program Director.
 Rules regarding course exemption and taking courses outside the typical Curriculum: